trento-project/wanda/guides/specification.md

 ### Expect Same

-This type of expectation is satisfied when, after facts gathering, the expression's return value is the same for all the targets involved in the current execution.
+This type of expectation is satisfied when, after facts gathering, the expression's return value is the same for all the targets involved in the current execution, regardless of the value itself.

 > Execution Scenario:
 >
-> - 2 targets [`A`, `B`]
+> - 2 targets [`A`, `B`, `C`]
 > - selected Checks [`some_check`]
 > - some environment (context)
 >